Teatro Opera: Introduction

 The Teatro Opera (officially called Opera Orbis Seguros for commercial advertising reasons), is located at 860 Avenida Corrientes in the City of Buenos Aires, Argentina.
 It is about 200 meters from the Obelisk of the city, which is a historical monument that was constructed in 1936.
-International artists such as Ava Gardner, Édith Piaf, Mina Mazzini, the Folies Bergère, Le Lido de París, Fairuz, and the band R5 have performed in this theater.
+International artists such as Ava Gardner, Édith Piaf, Raffaella Carrà, Mina Mazzini, the Folies Bergère, Le Lido de París, Fairuz, and the band R5 have performed in this theater.
 Local artists perform as well such as Los Abuelos de la Nada, who recorded their live album here, and the Ariel Ramírez Folklore Company, who performed with Jaime Torres and Las Voces Blancas at the premier of the movie “Crónica para un futuro,” in 1967.
 This film was the precursor to the false documentary genre.

 History

 The origin of the theater dates back to 1870, when businessman Antonio Pestalardo envisioned that Corrientes, which at the time was still a narrow street far from the center of Buenos Aires, would be brought to life by the installation of theaters.
 His project faced many obstacles, as the yellow fever epidemic broke out the following year.
 To make matters worse, the city's port was closed, which blocked the entry of materials that were needed for construction.
 Finally, Pestalardo achieved his goal and thus the Teatro Opera was born.
-It was originally dedicated to the lyrical genre and was inaugurated on May 25, 1872 with the opera Il Trovatore.
+It was originally dedicated to the lyrical genre and was inaugurated on May 25, 1872, with the opera Il Trovatore.
 It was the first theater to have gas lighting, which was unusual for the time.

 In 1889 the building underwent a total remodeling financed by its new owner Don Roberto Cano.
 Rufino Varela installed an electric power plant in the new building which allowed it to be self-sufficient, a privilege in Buenos Aires at the end of the 19th century.
 As soon as 1936, the widening of Corrientes street proved that the once narrow street would become an important avenue.
 Although the demolitions were carried out on the northside of the street and would have no effect on the theater building, the owner Clemente Lococo took advantage of the opportunity to construct a third and final opera house.

 In 1997, the theater was acquired by the private events company Time for Fun (T4F).